 Access to records by Account Team Members advances the role hierarchy (like standard sharing rules).
 The term “Account Team” refers to the collective noun “Account Team Member.”

 The usage occurs when there is a requirement or need.
 The Account team is an optional feature, so if your firm requires it, then you can enable it.
-Now for better assistance following are different reasons one might need accounts teams:
+Now, for better assistance, the following are different reasons one might need accounts teams:

 Reporting – If your organization would like to report on Accounts and their related Account Team Members and Team Roles.
 This also includes viewing the account team members in a related list.